kubernetes-sigs/gateway-api/geps/gep-5224/index.md

 | `ExtensionRef` | Depends on extension | No — extension MUST NOT re-invoke listener selection. |

-This invariance is what makes the Listener a safe attachment point for the two pre-routing filter payloads and disposes of the corresponding open question from earlier revisions of this GEP.
+This invariance is what makes the Listener a safe attachment point for the pre-routing filter payloads and disposes of the corresponding open question from earlier revisions of this GEP.

 ### Interaction with Post-Routing Filters (including `ExternalAuth`)